 This course reviews the major geological and biological processes and events over the Earth's 4.6-billion-year history.
 Students will learn about the formation of the Earth and its development through time including changes in the lithosphere, atmosphere, hydrosphere, and biosphere.
 The interrelationships between the physical aspects of Earth history and biological origins, evolution of species, and causes of extinctions will be explored.
-Prerequisites: GEOL 1110, GEOL 1150, or instructor consent.
+The laboratory component of this course applies geologic principles and techniques to reconstruct the history of Earth.
+Students will explore key concepts of geologic time and stratigraphy, identify fossils and use fossils to make stratigraphic correlations.
+Students will employ actualism to determine past depositional environments.
+Prerequisites: GEOL 1110, or instructor consent.
 (Area III)